pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

 12) Registers the underlying os fd via epoll_ctl() in edge-triggered mode to be simultaneously polled for read, write and peer shutdown events*.
-    This is cheaper than making sys calls every time we want to switch an fd to be polled for some other type of event.
+    This is cheaper than making syscalls every time we want to switch an fd to be polled for some other type of event.
     So the process of recognizing which events are we currently tracking is deligated to pollDesc and its .rg and .wg fields.